matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 state resolution algorithms.

 The key merits of this proposal are:
-- The ability to deny servers from adding events to the DAG.
+- Authorization rules are changed so that there is no way for a server to append an event to the DAG until they have been explicitly named in a new authorization event, `m.room.server.participation`.
-- The ability for clients and bots to examine joining servers before accepting any PDU from them into the room.
+- All events have to be authorized with a corresponding `m.room.server.participation` event for their origin server.
-- Arbitrary knock logic for servers.
+- Room admins and their tools now have the ability to examine joining servers before making a decision to permit them to participate in the room.
+This can be thought of as the equivalent of "knocking for servers"[^knocking].

 Additional merits that can be explored as an indirect result of this proposal:
 - A way for servers to preemptively load and cache rooms that their users are likely to join.